Form 109 - Initial Application for the Valuation of Land at Its Current Agricultural Use DTE 109

 happens if the land is converted into a non-qualifying use?

 A. The owner is required to pay back the tax difference.
 Recoupment, for a maximum of three years, is taxed under the CAUV method.

-A. Failure to reapply for CAUV tax appraisal or if a change in use occurs so that the land is not devoted exclusively to agricultural purposes.
+A. Failure to reapply for the CAUV program or if a change in use occurs so that the land is not devoted exclusively to commercial agricultural purposes.